 Pawley Lean Institute: Department of Organizational Leadership, Eileen Johnson, chair; Dennis Wade, director

 Office of Public School Academies: Judeen Bartos, executive director; Latacha King, associate director; Shawna Boomgaard, manager of academic accountability; Adam LeRoy, administrative coordinator of special services;

-School of Education and Human Services Advising: Roberta Rea, director; Jennifer Bellini, adviser; Melanie Chamberlain, adviser;; Laurie Shano, adviser; Adrienne Spitzer, adviser
+School of Education and Human Services Advising: Roberta Rea, director; Jennifer Bellini, adviser; Melanie Chamberlain, adviser; Jari Pathenos, advisor; Laurie Shano, adviser; Adrienne Spitzer, adviser

-School of Education and Human Services Counseling Center: Department of Counseling, Todd Leibert, chair; Jennifer Matthews, acting director; Sonja Thayer, acting coordinator
+School of Education and Human Services Counseling Center: Department of Counseling, Todd Leibert, chair; Jennifer Matthews, acting director; Olivia Nash, coordinator

-School and Field Services: Beth Feiten, director; Holly Carruthers, field coordinator
+School and Field Services: Beth Feiten, director; Marcia Hudson, field coordinator; Andrea Kennedy, field coordinator

 The School of Education and Human Services offers programs designed to prepare students for careers in teaching, counseling, and human resource development.
 The programs include a Bachelor of Science in elementary education, a five-year secondary education program leading to teaching certification for selected majors, and a Bachelor of Science in human resource development.
 Minors in human resource development, lean leadership, training and development, applied leadership skills and in labor and employment studies are also available.
 Students considering a major in elementary education should consult the Admissions section of this catalog for specific preparation requirements.